- Impact Factor of 1.990

 accessible to a broad readership.
 References should not be cited in the abstract.

-In the Materials & Methods section describe selection of patients or experimental animals,
+In the Materials & Methods section, describe the selection of patients or experimental animals,

 including controls.
 Do not use patient’s names or hospital numbers.
 Identify methods, apparatus